slaclab/rogue/README.md

 [Installing rogue with anaconda](README_anaconda.md)

 Alternatively you can download and build your own copy of rogue within an anaconda environment.
-This is usefull if you may want to contribute to the rogue development.
+This is useful if you may want to contribute to the rogue development.

 [Building rogue inside anaconda](README_anaconda_build.md)